Kampar railway station: Station features

-The station design follows the standard 2007 KTM station designs which made it very similar to other station designs across the Rawang-Ipoh electrified sector.
+The station design follows the standard of 2007-era KTM station designs which made it very similar to other stations along the Rawang-Ipoh route.
 The station is mainly single-floored.

-The general layout mainly consisted of 2 side platforms, with Platform 1 is for northward trains to Ipoh, Butterworth and Padang Besar while Platform 2 is usually for southward trains to KL Sentral and Segamat.
-Pedestrian bridge connects the two platforms with elevator and stair access available.
+The general layout mainly consists of 2 side platforms, with Platform 1 designated for northbound trains towards Ipoh, Butterworth and Padang Besar, and Platform 2 designated for southbound trains towards KL Sentral, Segamat and JB Sentral.
+A pedestrian bridge connects the two platforms, with elevator and stair-access available.

-The only station public access however is only on Platform 2 side where the station lobby and other public facilities is located.
-As such, passengers are forced to enter the station only from the P2 side, and those who wishes to take the train north need to use the pedestrian bridge to go across the tracks to Platform 1 on the other side.
-Platform access is restricted to alighting passengers with valid tickets only.
+The entrance to the station and public access is, however, located on the Platform 2 side, which also contains the station lobby, faregates and other public facilities.
+As such, passengers bound for the north (Platform 1) are required to enter the station only from the Platform 2 side and use the pedestrian bridge cross the tracks to Platform 1 on the other side.
+Platforms and cross-platform pedestrian bridge access past the faregates is restricted to passengers with valid tickets only (paid area).
+Platform 2 also has its own toilets.

-On the station lobby, there's a ticketing office, station offices, toilets on both platform and entrance sides, and also the praying room for Muslims.
-There's also a station canteen which supposed to sell foods and beverages, but the canteen had never been in operation on the current years.
-A vending machines is available here which sells drinks of various brands.
+In the station lobby, there is a ticketing office, station offices, toilets on for the unpaid area/entrance, Muslim prayer rooms, and self-service ticket kiosks.
+There was previously a station canteen but has not been in operation for a while.
+Vending machines are also available around the lobby.

-There's access for disabled person with a wheelchair ramp and bridge elevator access for those with walking disabilities and impairments as well as tile assistant for blind people in both lobby and platforms.
+The station entrance is equipped with a wheelchair ramp.
+The entire station is also equipped with a tactile pavement leading from the lobby to the platforms and elevators.

 Kampar new station proposal, 1965.
 Here shown the original station and the proposed new station site for relocation.

-In 2021 an automated control gate is installed at the platform gate with passengers now required to scan QR code on their tickets (either digital or physical) to be able to enter the platform area.
-Before this the platform access is controlled manually by ticket checks by station staffs.
+In 2021, automated fare gates were installed just before Platform 2, requiring passengers to scan their ticket's QR code to be able to enter the station's paid area.
+Before this, platform access was controlled manually by station officers.